Lucretia/ada-overlay/README.md

    * ```gnatmake.eclass```
    * ```gprbuild.eclass```
    * ```alire.eclass```
-5. Add ```profiles/package``` to block ::gentoo Ada packages, for now.
-6. Add a basic/default environment to gcc-config (note gprbuild doesn't use this) - Is this still required?
+5. Add a basic/default environment to gcc-config (note gprbuild doesn't use this) - Is this still required?
-7. Get toolchain.eclass modifications added to Gentoo base.
+6. Get toolchain.eclass modifications added to Gentoo base.
-8. Remove ```ADA_TARGET``` which is set to one of the gnat gpl compiler's.
-9. Remove ```ada.eclass```, which uses gnat gpl specific to create a build environment.
-10. More??
+7. More??

 ## Contributions